Vyral/mark-ramey/_posts/2019-02-01-if-any-of-these-4-signs-ring-true-for-you-think-about-downsizing.md

 {% include youtube.html %}

-If any of the four signs covered in today’s message are true to your homeowner situation, you ought to consider downsizing.
+<p style="text-align: center;"><em>If any of the four signs covered in today’s message are true to your homeowner situation, you ought to consider downsizing.</em></p>

 For many, the natural progression of homeownership means eventually upsizing into a larger home.
 However, certain factors may indicate that simplifying and moving into a smaller home is actually the better option.
 Here are four of those indicators:&nbsp;